tracelabs/tlosint-vm/.github/ISSUE_TEMPLATE/🚀-release-checklist.md

 - [ ] Select a version tag matching the format (`YYYY.MM`)
 - [ ] Tag the `main` branch (`git checkout main && git tag <version> && git push origin <version>`)
 - [ ] The [automated release workflow](../.github/workflows/releases.yml) will build and package the images.
-- Build the full VM images locally
+- [ ] Build the full VM images locally (For Vbox, export with stripped MAC addresses.
+For VMware, compact the hard drive and then export as an OVA (if .ova isn't specified, it breaks the ova into several files))
 - [ ] Upload VM images + checksums to [Google Drive](https://drive.google.com/drive/u/1/folders/19YF5F5b8AdcFprnW-1GSea97AqyhSPdz)
 - [ ] Create the GitHub Release and include:
   - [ ] Google Drive download links